 Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact III.
-III.
-AIR QUALITY - Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
-Would the project: у a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? \boxtimes a) Would the project conflict with or obstruct implementation of the applicable air quality plan?
+AIR QUALITY - Where available, the significan management district or air pollution control d determinations.
+Would the project: • у a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?

-Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? \boxtimes
+Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact C) Expose sensitive receptors to substantial pollutant concentrations? \square d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?